xyproto/orbiton/README.md

 ## Known bugs

-* When pressing return, the screen may scroll up a bit.
 * Text with color tags like `<red>` and `</red>` will be displayed incorrectly.
+* The cursor may sometimes disappear when scrolling.

 ## Animated spinner